The director of the Fredericksburg Department of Economic Development and Tourism says sequestration has already impacted the area's economy.

 "One prospective manufacturing tenant for the city has put their project on hold because of the uncertainty about sequestration," Karen Hedelt told Patch.
 She also knows of one existing city business considering expansion that is now waiting.
 "They want to feel a little more security on the sequestration issue [before proceeding]," she said.

-The March 1 sequester deadline means across-the-board cuts are set to occur if a budget agreement is not met by Congress.
-Speaking in Newport News on Tuesday, President Obama said the cuts would mean for Virginia:
+The March 1 sequester deadline means across-the-board cuts are set to occur if a budget agreement is not met by Congress. the cuts would mean for Virginia:

 - Tens of thousands of lost jobs;

 - 18,000 fewer Virginians will get the skills and training they need to find jobs;

 - 2,000 Virginia college students will lose financial aid;